 Duckworth has adopted a joking approach to her injuries, wearing funny t-shirts that say things like, “Lucky for me he’s an ass man.”
 Her husband isn’t as fond of the shirt as Duckworth is.
 She told GQ, “[H]e’s thrown it away at least once, and I’ve pulled it back out of the garbage can and worn it.”
 Another t-shirt reads, “Dude, where’s my leg?”

-Duckworth also makes use of her prosthetic legs for tasks other than getting around.
+She also makes use of her prosthetic legs for tasks other than getting around.
 During a June 2016 House of Representatives sit-in designed to force a vote on gun control legislation, Duckworth worried security would begin confiscating members’ cell phones, so she hid hers inside her prosthetic leg.
-She also joked to GQ that she sometimes hides Sour Patch Kids candy in there, and she enjoys using her prosthetics to make a fashion statement—she ordered special ones that can accommodate a 2-inch heel.
+She joked to GQ that she sometimes hides Sour Patch Kids candy in there, and she enjoys using her prosthetics to make a fashion statement—she ordered special ones that can accommodate a 2-inch heel.

-The crew continued to meet every year, excepting 2008, when all except Duckworth were deployed.
-In 2009, Duckworth had begun a job with the federal VA, and her crewmates flew to Washington, D.C., where she gave them a tour of the Capitol and the White House.
-During her first Alive Day in Congress, in 2013, Duckworth gave a speech on the House floor, thanking by name the men who saved her life.
+The crew continued to meet every year, except in 2008, when all except Duckworth were deployed.
+In 2009, Duckworth had begun a job with the U.S. Department of Veterans Affairs, and her former crew flew to Washington, D.C., where she gave them a tour of the Capitol and the White House.
+During her first “Alive Day” in Congress, in 2013, Duckworth gave a speech on the House floor, thanking the men who saved her life.
 “You can choose to spend the day of your injury in a dark room feeling sorry for yourself or you can choose to get together with the buddies who saved your life, and I choose the latter,” Duckworth told the Chicago Tribune in 2006.

 While she was rehabilitating at Walter Reed, Duckworth met a number of politicians who came to visit the patients, and she also struck up a friendship with former senator and Republican presidential nominee Bob Dole, who was in the hospital as a patient.
 But it was only after her Illinois senator, the Democrat Dick Durbin, invited her and a number of other wounded veterans from Illinois to attend the 2005 State of the Union that she began to consider a political career of her own.

-Younger service members who were being treated at Walter Reed had started coming to Duckworth for advice and help navigating pay issues and medical care, and Duckworth used her new connection to Senator Durbin to advocate for these soldiers and their families.
+Younger service members who were being treated at Walter Reed had started coming to Duckworth for advice and help navigating pay issues and medical care, and she used her new connection to Senator Durbin to advocate for these soldiers and their families.
 Her passion and persistence made such an impression that Durbin suggested she run for office.
 After talking it over with Bowlsbey, Duckworth decided to launch a campaign for Congress.
-In the 2006 race for Illinois’s 6th district, Duckworth won the Democratic primary but lost to Republican Peter Roskam in the general election by less than 5000 votes.
+In the 2006 race for Illinois’s 6th district, she won the Democratic primary but lost to Republican Peter Roskam in the general election by less than 5000 votes.

 After losing her first Congressional race, Duckworth became the Director of the Illinois Department of Veterans’ Affairs, serving from 2006 through the beginning of 2009.
-While running the Illinois state VA, she created a mental health hotline for suicidal veterans and instituted the nation’s first mandatory screening for brain injuries for all members of the state National Guard returning from service overseas.
+While running the Illinois VA, she created a mental health hotline for suicidal veterans and instituted the nation’s first mandatory screening for brain injuries for all members of the state National Guard returning from service overseas.

 In 2012, Duckworth was elected to Congress, defeating incumbent Joe Walsh to take the seat in Illinois’s 8th District.
-During her time in the House, she backed legislation to support veterans, working to pass the Clay Hunt Act, a bill aimed at reducing suicide among returning service members.
+In doing so, she became the first Asian American from Illinois to join Congress, as well as the first woman with a disability elected to Congress.
+During her time in the House, she backed legislation to support veterans and worked to pass the Clay Hunt Act, a bill aimed at reducing deaths by suicide among returning service members.
 The bill became law in 2015.

-During the 2012 Congressional race, Joe Walsh, the Republican incumbent, lashed out at Duckworth, suggesting she wasn’t a “true hero” because she talks too much about her military service.
-Asserting that John McCain’s political advisors had to pressure him to talk about his own military service, Walsh then attacked Duckworth, saying, “I’m running against a woman who, my God, that’s all she talks about.
+During the 2012 Congressional race, Joe Walsh, the Republican incumbent, lashed out at Duckworth, suggesting she wasn’t a “true hero” because she spoke too much about her military service.
+Asserting that John McCain’s political advisors had to pressure him to talk about his own military service, Walsh—who never served in the military—then attacked Duckworth, saying, “I’m running against a woman who, my God, that’s all she talks about.
 Our true heroes, it’s the last thing in the world they talk about.”

-Duckworth had also faced anger in some quarters when she criticized the Iraq war during her 2006 campaign.
+Duckworth also faced anger in some quarters when she criticized the Iraq War during her 2006 campaign.
 “I think [invading Iraq] was a bad decision,” she told The Washington Post.
 “I think we used bad intelligence.
 I think our priority should have been Afghanistan and capturing Osama bin Laden.
 Our troops do an incredible job every single day, but our policymakers have not lived up to the sacrifices that our troops make every day.”
 However, Duckworth reiterated her pride at serving her country in uniform, stating that, despite believing the decision to invade Iraq was an error, “I was proud to go.
 It was my duty as a soldier to go.
 And I would go tomorrow.”

-During her 2016 senate campaign, the military service in question was not Duckworth’s own but that of her ancestors.
+During her 2016 Senate campaign, the military service in question was not Duckworth’s own but that of her ancestors.
 During a debate with her opponent, Republican incumbent Mark Kirk, Duckworth proudly asserted, “My family has served this nation in uniform going back to the Revolution.”
 Kirk retorted, “I’d forgotten that your parents came all the way from Thailand to serve George Washington.”
 Democrats quickly condemned the remark, with a spokeswoman for the Democratic Senatorial Campaign Committee calling it “offensive, wrong, and racist.”
 Kirk later apologized on Twitter.

 While Duckworth’s mother is a Thai native, her father’s family has been in the United States since before it became a country—and at least one such ancestor was a Revolutionary War soldier.
 Following the line of her paternal grandmother, Duckworth’s fifth great-grandfather, Elijah Anderson, served in the Virginia militia under Captain John Bell during the Revolution.
 Following her paternal grandfather’s line, Duckworth seems to be related to Aaron Duckworth, who may have served as a private during the Revolutionary War.

-While her new career in government work kept her from returning to Indiana to study, it also shifted her interests.
-Duckworth started an online PhD program in Human Services while she was working as the Assistant Secretary for the federal VA.
-She continued to chip away at her doctoral work after being elected to the House of Representatives, and after six years of effort, Duckworth graduated with her PhD in 2015.
-Her dissertation looked at the use of digitized medical records among doctors in Illinois.
+While her new career in government work kept her from returning to her studies, it also shifted her interests.
+Duckworth started an online doctorate program in human services while she was working as the assistant secretary for the federal VA.
+She continued to chip away at her doctoral work after being elected to the House of Representatives, and after six years of effort, Duckworth graduated with her Ph.D. in 2015.
+Her dissertation looked at the use of digitized medical records among doctors in Illinois [PDF].